Inbound marketing is all the rage these days, and with good reason.

 I’m going to guess that right now you are picturing your outdated, not-so-great website that generates very little traffic or leads for your business.

-You aren’t technically starting from scratch, but you’ve got some clean-up to do for your existing content and then you still have to develop the rest of your inbound marketing strategy.
+You aren’t technically starting from scratch, but you’ve got some clean-up to do for your existing content and then you still have to develop the rest of your inbound marketing tactics.

 I’m getting tired just thinking about it…